Dental Designs Clinic | Dental Articles | Singapore

 • This initial consultation is very important as our dentists work to understand your preferences and concerns

-• The surface layer is polished down to accommodate the thickness of the veneers (0.5mm on average) to avoid having a protruding or bulky appearance.
+• Once you are ready, then only the treatment will be started.
+The surface layer is polished down to accommodate the thickness of the veneers (0.5mm on average) to avoid having a protruding or bulky appearance.

 • Some patients may not require their teeth to be filed down as they are suitable for no-prep veneers (no-prep veneers allow for the porcelain to be bonded directly onto the teeth without having to file them down).
-These will tend to have a bulkier appearance on close examination with more lip support which may be desirable in individuals with low or thin lips.
+These will tend to have a bulkier appearance on close examination.

-• After a week with your temporary veneers, you will provide feedback and if only minor changes are required, then we can continue with bonding your permanent veneers
+• After a few days to a week with your temporary veneers, you will provide feedback and if only minor changes are required, then we can continue with your permanent veneers

-• If major changes are required, another set of temporary veneers will be made
+• If major changes are required, we will redesign and provide you with an additional set of temporary veneers to try on

 • This process repeats until you are satisfied with your new veneers